NickMcConnell/UnAngband/unangband/lib/info/readme.txt

 rflagnnn.txt   The player has recently become aware of the race flag nnn for the
                first time.
                See defines.h for the order that race flags are given, and use rfx_flag to determine 32 * (x-1) + y = nnn.
+(Not yet implemented)

 oflagnnn.txt   The player has recently become aware of the object flag nnn for the
                first time.
                See defines.h for the order that race flags are given, and use trx_flag to determine 32 * (x-1) + y = nnn.
+(Not yet implemented)

 birthnn.txt    The player has just been born.
 These tips are shown every time in nn
-               order.
+               order, but only for beginners.

+levelnn.txt    The player has reached level nn for the first time this game.

+depthaa-bb.txt The player has reached depth bb in dungeon aa for the first time this
+               game.

-raceaa-bb.txt  The player has just been born as race aa.
-These tips are shown every
+racenn.txt     The player has just been born as race nn.
+See p_race.txt for which nn
-               time in bb order.
+			   corresponds to which race.

+raceaa-bb.txt  The player has reached level bb as race aa for the first time this game.

-classaa-bb.txt The player has just been born as class aa.
-These tips are shown every
+classnn.txt    The player has just been born as class nn.
+See p_class.txt for which nn
-               time in bb order.
+			   corresponds to which class.

+classaa-bb.txt The player has reached level bb as class aa for the first time this game.

-wsaa-bb-cc.txt The player has just been born with class aa, style bb.
-These tips
+wsaa-bb-cc.txt The player has reached level cc as class aa, style bb for the first
-               are shown everytime for this style and class combination in cc order.

-schoolaa-bb.txt The player has just been born as school aa.
-These tips are shown every
-               time in bb order.
+               time this game.